Given you have accepted an offer to work at Code Collective, this is how we incorporate you into our teams 🙂

 In the first week or two your point person will meet with you frequently and will make sure you can work through all the initial tasks you need to get done.

 Your point person will probably equip you with a notebook and the two of you will generate a task list for each day during your daily check-ins.

 Daily check-in and informal chats.

-Your mentor may also be your primary pair programming buddy.
+Your point person may also be your primary pair programming buddy.
 In the beginning you will pair program all complex tasks.

 You will hopefully slot in with your team.
 The product and the processes will start to feel familiar.
 Challenges will be appropriate.
-Your mentor will constantly check in with you.
+Your point person will constantly check in with you.
 Your team lead and product owner will be responsive and available.